 Holes will still need to be drilled into the trunk and roots, for the salt and water mixture to be poured down.

-Salt will kill most plant life in a period of time if regularly applied, remembering that it will also prevent any other plants from growing where you have drilled.
+Salt will kill most plant life in a period of time if regularly applied, remember that it will also prevent any other plants from growing where you have drilled.

 It’s going to take a long time before anything else grows nearby.